Evolution-X-AOSP/external_cldr/docs/ldml/tr35-keyboards.md

 * * *

-### 5.17 <a name="Element_transforms" href="#Element_transforms">Element: transforms</a>
+### 5.18 <a name="Element_transforms" href="#Element_transforms">Element: transforms</a>

 This element defines a group of one or more `transform` elements associated with this keyboard layout.
-This is used to support such as dead-keys using a straightforward structure that works for all the keyboards tested, and that results in readable source data.
+This is used to support features such as dead-keys, character reordering, etc. using a straightforward structure that works for all the keyboards tested, and that results in readable source data.

 There can be multiple `<transforms>` elements